meowveloper-edu/buc-db-assignment-2/.gemini/conversation_log.md

     - The user decided to keep the current scope and not add the many-to-many relationship.

 ---
-### Session End: 2025-07-13

-**Next Step:**
-- **Proceed with Task 2:** Write the complete SQL script to implement the defined design as a PostgreSQL object-relational database.
-This includes creating types, tables, constraints, and inserting sample data.
----
 ## Session 3: 2025-07-27

 ### Task 2: PostgreSQL Implementation